752963e64/Journal/Its_another_world.md

 # The AI wont save any of us.

-In fact the AI or really the equation from cognition, is about destruct a lot from the world we know.
+In fact the AI or really the equation from cognition, is about to destruct a lot from the world we know.

 As a simple example...
 That I already shared...
 You can speak really dirty to an AI and I'm sure by far it's overall the most kind interactions it gets.